cessda/cessda.cvs.contentguide/translations.md

 If entering codes from an already existing controlled vocabulary, you can enter the codes by using the 'Import codes from CSV' functionality (see [Import codes from CSV section](import-from-csv.html) for step by step details of how to do this).
-This is quite challenging, so contact the Service Owner before doing this.
+This is quite challenging, so consult the Service Owner before doing this.
 If it is a short vocabulary, it is safer to copy and paste the translations.

 ![Image 20](images/image20.png "Image 20")